stanislav-tsaplev/super_expressive/README.md

 [=] **`.end_of_input`**
 - `.endOfInput`

-Assert the end of input string, or the end of a line when multiline mode (aka `.line_by_line`) is used.
+Asserts the end of input string, or the end of a line when multiline mode (aka `.line_by_line`) is used.

+The application of the method must not conflict with previously applied end-of-input method.
+Raises `RegexError` otherwise.

 **Example:**
 ```py